Axel Bachmann

 Axel Bachmann Schiavo (born 4 November 1989) is a Paraguayan chess player who holds the Grandmaster title.
+He is the best Paraguayan chess player by rating.

 Biography

 Bachmann went to study to the University of Texas at Brownsville on a chess scholarship due to a recommendation by Peruvian-American Grandmaster Daniel Fernandez.
 There, Bachmann was a teammate and training partner of Chilean grandmaster Mauricio Flores Ríos.

 Bachmann won the 5th Iberoamerican Chess Championship held in Linares, Jaén, Spain in 2014.

 Career

 Bachmann won, or tied for first, the following tournaments: